bipinupd/data-validation/Readme.md

 #### Deploying DAG in Composer

+Install python dependencies in the `airflow/requirements.txt` in Cloud Composer.
 We use Airflow [variables](https://airflow.apache.org/cli.html#variables) to set the variables such as gcp_project, raw_bucket, archive_bucket, site_bucket, store_bucket using the following command.

 ```
 gcloud composer environments run ${COMPOSER_ENV} \